-Satisfactory Academic Progress Policy (SAP)
+Satisfactory Academic Progress (SAP)

-Lakeview College of Nursing (LCN) awards the Bachelor of Science in Nursing Degree upon recommendation by the faculty and presentation to the Board of Directors after the student has completed the degree requirements.
+Federal and state regulations require that the College establish and implement a policy to measure satisfactory academic progress toward the baccalaureate degree in nursing.
 All students must be making satisfactory academic progress to remain in attendance at the College.
 All courses attempted in a specific semester or comparable time frame will be used to measure academic progress.
 Course withdrawals may affect academic progress if the hours earned do not meet the criteria for quantitative and/or qualitative measures for satisfactory progress.
 Not meeting satisfactory academic progress will have an adverse effect on student aid eligibility.